thtieig/remote_rsync_backup_restore/README.md

 ## ⚠️ Requirements

 - `rsync` must be installed on both local and remote machines
 - SSH access with root privileges or password-less `sudo`
+- able to ssh as root@DESTINATION_SERVER_IP (test the ssh login before running the scripts)

 ---